You can manage the products in your shop using the "Products" page, in the "Catalog" menu.

 This is all done in the "Prices" tab on the left.
 The pricing section can be quite intimidating, with fields influencing each other and taxes to take into account – but it is in fact quite simple.

 Set the price that will appear in your store by following the instructions below:

-- Pre-tax wholesale price.
+- Wholesale price.
 Enables you to instantly know your wholesale, factory price, and thus compare it to your selling price in order to easily calculate your profit.

-- Pre-tax retail price.
+- Retail price.
 The price of your product before taxes.

 - Tax rule.
 The tax applicable to the product.
 Choose between the different rates that you have registered.

 If you need to create new tax rates, click the "Create New Tax" button.
 Tax creation is done in the "Localization" menu, "Taxes" page; it is fully explained in the "Understanding Local Settings" chapter of this guide.

 - Eco-tax (tax incl.).
 The value of the ecotax for this product.
 This value is already included in your retail price.
 You are supposed to declare that tax to your country's tax agency.